Victoria Pedretti: 2014–2021: The Haunting anthology and You

-A follow up series to The Haunting of Hill House was announced in 2019 with Pedretti cast in the leading role; it was released as The Haunting of Bly Manor in 2020 and saw Pedretti playing Danielle "Dani" Clayton.
-Alan Sepinwall of The Hollywood Reporter wrote that "Her appealing vulnerability, and her talent for making the supernatural feel like something painfully real to Dani, do a lot of the heavy lifting this time around.
-Katerina Daley of Screen Rant said that her performance "has absolutely been a star-making one..."
-Angelica Jade Bastién of Vulture magazine said Pedretti "has proven herself to be one of the most exciting young actors to watch".
-She was nominated for a Critics' Choice Super Award and won Best Frightened Performance at the 2021 MTV Movie & TV Awards.
+Pedretti next played Evelyn Porter in the 2020 pilot episode of the anthology series Amazing Stories.
+She also appeared in the short film This is Not a Love Letter and played Katherine in the biographical-drama film Shirley.
+A follow up series to The Haunting of Hill House, The Haunting of Bly Manor, was released in 2020 and saw Pedretti leading the show as Danielle "Dani" Clayton.
+Journalists at The Hollywood Reporter and Screen Rant greatly praised her acting, deeming it "star-making", "appealing" and "heavy lifting".
+Angelica Jade Bastién of Vulture even called Pedretti "one of the most exciting young actors to watch".
+She won the MTV Movie Award for Most Frightened Performance and was nominated for the Critics' Choice Super Award for Best Actress in a Horror Series.

 In 2021, Pedretti appeared in singer-songwriter Kacey Musgraves' Star-Crossed: The Film, a companion feature to Musgraves' album of the same name, in a cameo role as a woman participating in a heist.
 A clip from the film featuring Pedretti later served as the music video for Musgraves' song "Simple Times".
 Also in 2021, she was announced to star in the film Lucky, based on the memoir of the same name, in which she would be portraying writer Alice Sebold during her freshman year at Syracuse University.
 However, the film was cancelled after losing its financing.